rachelgoff/FSND2/projects/capstone/05_what_to_eat/README.md

 ### Restuarant

-The restaurant object describes restaurant with attributes as name, city, state, address, image link and website infomration .
+The restaurant object describes a restaurant with attributes as name, city, state, address, image link and website infomration .
 The API allows you to get, post, delete and update restaurants.
 You can retrieve a single restaurant or a list of restaurants from the existing restaurant collection.
 Only users with admin permissions can create, delete and update restaurant object.
 Regular users without admin permissions can browse restaurant information.

 #### GET '/restaurants'
 - Fetches a list of restaurants from the existing restaurant collection.